Code-Institute-Submissions/mtopircean-project1/README.md

 1. Pexels: support with photo data.
 2. Font Awesome: support with icon for logo and social media icon.
 3. Google Font: support with font used for the website text.
-4. Youtube: video`s in media section deployed as iframes with Youtube code.
+4. YouTube: video`s in media section deployed as iframes with YouTube code.
 5. Google Maps: maps in contact section deployed as iframes with Google Maps code.
 6. Balsamiq: support with wireframe creation.
-7. Google DevTools: support with CSS styling, troubleshouting and responsive design development.
+7. Google DevTools: support with CSS styling, troubleshooting and responsive design development.
 8. Lighthouse: performance testing .
 9. W3C Spell Checker: spelling checks.
 10. WAVE Web Accessibility Evaluation Tools: for accessibility evaluation.
-11. CSS Validation Service: for CSS code evaluation and troubleshouting.
+11. CSS Validation Service: for CSS code evaluation and troubleshooting.
-12. W3C Markup Validation Service: for HTML code evaluation and troubleshouting.
+12. W3C Markup Validation Service: for HTML code evaluation and troubleshooting.
 ## Design
 The general design idea was to:
-* Maintain a clean direction with clearly identifiable and accesible areas even when resizing into small screen areas; this was considered in order to address also the different age profiles of the audience.
+* Maintain a clean direction with clearly identifiable and accessible areas even when resizing into small screen areas; this was considered in order to address also the different age profiles of the audience.
-* Inspire a religious theme through proper use of fonts, colors and images.
+* Inspire a religious theme through proper use of fonts, colours and images.
-* High impactfull hero image in order to highlight the size of community and the extremly beautifull enviorement used for service.
+* High impactful hero image in order to highlight the size of community and the extremely beautiful environment used for service.
-* Use a cusomizeble design proposal that can resize into smaller sizes without creating a high level of complexity.
+* Use a cusomizable design proposal that can resize into smaller sizes without creating a high level of complexity.

 #### Wireframes
 In order to support development, wireframes where created for each individual page in Balsamiq.